Skip to content

 Older posts

-Homily: 4th Sunday of Advent (A) - 2025 - I Thirst (John 19:28) with Father Khoi
+Homily: Tuesday of the 4th Week of Ordinary Time (A) - 2026 - I Thirst (John 19:28)

-1. Homily: 4th Sunday of Advent (A) - 2025 12:59
+3. Homily: 4th Sunday of Ordinary Time (A) - 2026 11:49

 This site is hosted by WordPress.
 To find out more about how they are handling your information, please click here to view their Cookie Policy.